s-rifat/Joshim/README.md

 # Joshim
-This is our first group project in university life.
+This is our first group project in university.
 We built the game when we were in first year second semester.
 This is a simple dual fighting game.
 There are three rounds.
 You have to win at least two rounds to win.
 Joshim is the main character of the game.